Holmusk/tech-blog/blog/2021-03-09-Introduction-to-UX-research-Part-1.md

 ---
 title: Introduction to UX Research - Part 1
 author: Ann-Marie Ng
-description: improve a user’s experience of a product or service, taking into account user needs and goals, as well as business goals that need to be met.
+description: Using UX research to understand users
 tags: design, user experience, UX
 ---

-# Part 1: Introduction to UX research
+# **Introduction to UX research**

 Effective design requires an understanding of how people who will use and interact with our creations and products— *users—* think and behave, and what they desire.
 This is so that we can design tools and solutions that users find useful for problem solving, as well as meet their various needs and goals. **The last thing we want is to design something we *think* users will find useful, but really isn’t.** We want to meet real needs and solve real world problems.
 But how do we know what users really need and want?